 The Five Risk Response Strategies

 Choosing the right response strategy is one of the most important decisions a PM makes.
-Here's when to use each one.
+I have seen experienced project managers default to Mitigate for every single risk.
+That is lazy risk management.
+Here is when to use each strategy properly.

 Avoid

 Change the project plan to eliminate the risk entirely.
-Remove the risky activity, change the approach or scope it out.
+Remove the risky activity, change the approach or scope it out completely.

-Best for: High-probability, high-impact risks where an alternative approach exists.
+Best for: High-probability, high-impact risks where a viable alternative approach exists.

 Mitigate

 Reduce the probability of the risk occurring, reduce the impact if it does, or both.
-The most commonly used strategy.
+The most commonly used strategy and the right one when you cannot avoid the risk.

-Best for: Risks you cannot avoid but can reduce through proactive action.
+Best for: Risks you cannot avoid but can reduce through proactive, planned action.

 Transfer

-Shift the financial consequence to a third party — insurance, warranty clauses, fixed-price contracts, outsourcing.
+Shift the financial consequence to a third party through insurance, warranty clauses, fixed-price contracts or outsourcing.
+Transfer does not eliminate the risk.
+It moves who bears the cost.

-Best for: Financial or technical risks where a vendor or insurer is better placed to absorb them.
+Best for: Financial or technical risks where a vendor or insurer is better placed to absorb the impact.

 Accept

 Acknowledge the risk and decide not to act unless it materialises.
-Active acceptance = prepare a contingency plan.
-Passive = do nothing.
+Active acceptance means you prepare a contingency plan.
+Passive acceptance means you do nothing and deal with it if it happens.

-Best for: Low-scoring risks where the cost of response exceeds the cost of the risk.
+Best for: Low-scoring risks where the cost of responding exceeds the cost of the risk itself.

 Escalate

-Raise the risk to the programme manager, sponsor or organisational level because it is beyond the project manager's authority or scope to manage.
-Document the escalation and who it was escalated to.
+Raise the risk to the programme manager, sponsor or organisational level because it is beyond the project manager's authority or scope to manage alone.
+Always document the escalation.
+Record who it was raised to and when.
+On my UAE projects, regulatory risks and major supplier risks went straight to the client and steering committee.
+The PM should never sit on a risk that is above their authority level.

-Best for: Risks that affect multiple programmes, require executive decisions or need organisational-level response (regulatory risk, strategic risk, major supplier risk).
+Best for: Risks affecting multiple programmes, requiring executive decisions or needing an organisational-level response.

 04 — FAQ

-A risk register is the central document that records all identified project risks, their probability and impact scores, response plans, owners and current status.
-It is created during the Identify Risks process (PMBOK) and updated continuously throughout the project.
-It should be reviewed at every steering committee and weekly with your team.
-A risk register that is never updated is worse than useless — it gives a false sense of security.
+A risk register is the central document that records all identified project risks.
+It captures probability, impact, response plans, owners and current status.
+It is created during the Identify Risks process in PMBOK and updated continuously throughout the project lifecycle.
+I used a risk register on every single project I managed in the UAE.
+It should be reviewed at every steering committee meeting and weekly with your team.
+A risk register that is never updated is worse than not having one.
+It creates a false sense of security.

-A complete risk register should include: unique risk ID, risk category, clear risk description, risk owner, probability score (1–5), impact score (1–5), overall risk score (probability × impact), risk rating (Low/Medium/High/Critical), response strategy, specific response actions, contingency plan, residual probability and impact after responses, and current status.
+A complete risk register needs: unique risk ID, risk category, clear risk description, risk owner, probability score (1 to 5), impact score (1 to 5), overall risk score (probability × impact), risk rating (Low, Medium, High or Critical), response strategy, specific response actions, contingency plan, residual probability and impact after responses are applied, and current status.
 This template includes all 15 fields.
+Everything I just listed is in there.

-The four PMI strategies for threats: Avoid (eliminate the risk by changing the plan), Mitigate (reduce probability or impact), Transfer (shift to third party — insurance, contracts), Accept (acknowledge and monitor, with or without a contingency plan).
-A fifth strategy, Escalate, is used when the risk is beyond the PM's authority.
+The four PMI strategies for threats are: Avoid (eliminate the risk by changing the plan), Mitigate (reduce probability or impact), Transfer (shift to a third party through insurance or contracts), and Accept (acknowledge and monitor, with or without a contingency plan).
+A fifth strategy, Escalate, is used when the risk is beyond the PM's authority to manage.
 For opportunities (positive risks), the equivalent strategies are Exploit, Enhance, Share and Accept.
-See our full risk management guide →
+See our full risk management guide for a detailed breakdown of all strategies with examples.

-Review the full register at every steering committee (typically fortnightly).
+Review the full register at every steering committee meeting, typically fortnightly.
 Risk owners should update their specific risks weekly.
-At minimum, review every risk at each project phase gate to confirm scores and response status are still current.
-New risks can be identified at any time — run a risk identification session at the start of each phase.
-Closed risks should be kept in the register (marked as Closed) for audit trail purposes.
+At minimum, review every risk at each project phase gate to confirm scores and response status are still accurate.
+New risks can emerge at any point.
+I always ran a risk identification session at the start of each new phase.
+Closed risks should stay in the register marked as Closed.
+Never delete them.
+They form part of your audit trail and are invaluable for lessons learned at project closeout.